-The provider had implemented systems to assess, monitor and manage risks to patient safety.
-Including: sharps safety and sepsis awareness.

-Emergency equipment and medicines were not available and checked as described in recognised guidance.
-In particular; Child size self-inflating bag, plus masks for children and adults.
-One millilitre needles for adrenaline.
-Size three airway tubes were not available.
-Following our inspection, the provider submitted evidence that these items were purchased and available.

-Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+- The provider had not implemented systems to assess, monitor and manage risks to patient safety.
+In particular relating to sharps safety and sepsis awareness.
+We were sent evidence following our inspection to show that this had been addressed. - Some emergency equipment and medicines were not available and checked as described in recognised guidance.
+In particular, the adult and child pads for the automated defibrillator had expired.
+There were no size 0,1,2,3 face masks available.
+We were sent evidence that all the medicines and equipment that were not available on the day of our inspection had been purchased. - Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+We were sent training certificates for two members of staff following our inspection.

+Are services safe?

-The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+• The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.